tgstation/tgstation/config/dev_overrides_readme.txt

-# Rename this file to dev_overrides.txt in order to be able to add your own configuration
+# Make a new file named dev_overrides.txt in order to be able to add your own configuration
 # without worrying about committing.
 These are applied after config.txt.
 # You do not need this if you are a server operator!
 You should instead use the $include system.